AppleWin/AppleWin/source/Tfe/README.md

 https://npcap.com

 Used in AppleWin and VICE.
+It creates a *bridged* network, where AppleWin operates directly on the LAN.

 Pros:
 - no setup required